 Experiment with color and style

 Harmonize the look and feel of the entire home page, from banner graphics, to background colors of sections, to item thumbnails if shown in a gallery.
 It’s easy to make changes and see how things look.
+Use Colors to quickly change and harmonize your theme.

 Avoid text and logos in your header image